Mercury’s stars shine brighter as they knock off Storm

 Without Magbegor, the Storm was limited in the post and had just two players 6-foot-4 or taller in Stewart and Russell to contend with Griner.

-Phoenix’s seven-time WNBA All-Star center torched Russell for 17 points, 11 points in the first quarter, and had 17 on 8-for-10 shooting at halftime when Seattle trailed 39-34.
+Phoenix’s seven-time WNBA All-Star center torched Russell for 11 points in the first quarter, and had 17 on 8-for-10 shooting at halftime when Seattle trailed 39-34.

 The Storm fell behind 51-43 before using a 14-5 run to take a 57-56 lead late in the third.
 However, Phoenix scored four straight points to end the quarter and go up 60-57.